mr-bt/manager.README/README.md

 - **Complete Solutions through Iterative Development:** We design, build, and maintain comprehensive solutions.
 We favour quick, short iterations that enable and encourage experimentation.
 We believe this is the best way to manage risk.

-- **Value Completed Work:** We value work that has been completed over work in progress.
+- **Value Completed Work:** We value completed work over work in progress.
 Software that is operational and accessible to the customer is more valuable than software still in development.
-We take immense pride in both 'what' we deliver and 'how' we deliver it.
+We take immense pride in 'what' and 'how' we deliver software.
 Quality Assurance, Security, Operations, engineering culture, and outcomes are everyone's responsibility.

 - **Embrace Failure and Experimentation:** We encourage intentional 'failing-fast' and experimentation within a controlled and acceptable scope.
 This approach accelerates learning, and we ensure that these learnings are shared across the team.
 However, we never compromise our customers' trust and maintain a zero-tolerance policy for blame.